-- 5.5 Electrical System Grounding Neither the main/propulsion system nor the supplemental system may be grounded to the vehicle's frame. - Assistance Devices Any device used to assist the start, stop, or powering of a solar car must be carried on the solar car and must be a permanent part of the electrical system.
+5.6 Assistance Devices - Any device used to assist the start, stop, or powering of a solar car must be carried on the solar car and must be a permanent part of the electrical system.
 Once the event has started, teams will not be allowed to plug any devices into the solar car except telemetry equipment and multimeters.